aasensio/hazel2/docs/preparation/prepareData.rst

    on whether you want an absolute calibration of velocities or not.
 If you want such absolute scale, the best is to do the wavelength calibration using telluric lines and then transform everything to the Sun using the relative velocity between the observed region and the Earth.
 If not, maybe using some weak surrounding photospheric lines is enough.
-Note that all wavelengths are given with respect to the center of the multiplet, which is 10829.0911 Angstrom for the 10830 Angstrom one)

 -  **Computation of the boundary condition and heliocentric angle**: every pixel should be labeled with its heliocentric angle (this is important for observations close to the limb, where mu is changing fast) and its boundary condition.